HOW TO SWITCH - SHOTGUN

 • TUNGSTEN

-Tungsten is more dense than lead, because of this, loads can be smaller than lead shot.
+Tungsten is more dense than lead.
+Because of this, loads can be smaller than lead shot.
 Please check your state’s turkey hunting regulations for minimum and maximum shot size restrictions.
-Tungsten is often more expensive than lead, steel, and bismuth ammunition.
-Tungsten is a great alternative for turkey, predator, and pig hunters because these game animals often offer limited shooting opportunities, making the price a little easier to swallow compared to using tungsten for upland or waterfowl hunting.
+Tungsten is often more expensive than lead, steel and bismuth ammunition.
+Tungsten is a great alternative for turkey, predator and pig hunters because these game animals often offer limited shooting opportunities, so the price a little easier to swallow compared to using tungsten for upland or waterfowl hunting.

 Manufacturers of tungsten shotshells include: Boss Shotshells, HEVI-Shot, Kent, Federal Premium, Rio, Fiocchi, Apex Ammunition, Salt Creek Ammo.